Quansight-Labs/free-threaded-compatibility/docs/porting.md

 === "f2py"
-    Starting with NumPy 2.1.0 (only available via the nightly wheels or the `main` branch as of right now), extension modules containing f2py-wrapped Fortran code can declare they are thread safe and support free-threading using the
+    Starting with NumPy 2.1.0 (only available via the nightly wheels or the `main` branch as of right now), extension modules containing f2py-wrapped Fortran code can declare they are thread-safe and support free-threading using the
     [`--freethreading-compatible`](https://numpy.org/devdocs/f2py/usage.html#extension-module-construction)
     command-line argument: